Empowering Embodied Visual Tracking with Visual Foundation Models and Offline RL: Method

-2) \textbf{Re-targeting Mechanism}: The original masks provided by the VFMs cannot identify the target, as they randomly assign different colors to each instance.
+2) \textbf{Re-targeting Mechanism}: We can not directly identify the target from the original masks provided by the VFMs, as they randomly assign different colors to each instance.
 Such masks will require our policy to learn to reason the target from a sequence of masks.
-To explicitly identify the target in the mask, we introduce a re-targeting mechanism that draws the target in white $(255,255,255)$, and avoids the other objects using the same color.
-This is feasible in EVT since the target is initialized at a fixed distance from the tracker’s center of view in the environment.
-We rank the generated masks by their size and position and select the best one that meets the threshold as the target mask (shown in white) in the first frame of each episode.
-At the initial frame of each episode, we identify the mask $(mask_{(i,c)})$ positioned at the center of the field of view as our target object.
-We manually record the index $i$ as the target ID.
-During the subsequent propagation procedure, all object masks associated with the target ID have their RGB values manually adjusted to $(255,255,255)$, resulting in a white color representation, as shown in Figure~\ref{Fig.1}.
+To explicitly identify the target in the mask, we introduce a re-targeting mechanism.
+At the initial frame of each episode, we specify the initial target mask using a scoring system that prioritizes saliency, based on size and centrality.
+Masks covering over 15\% of the image are scored with: $Score=s_{m_{(i,c)}}*(1-|e_{pos}|)$, where $s_{m_{(i,c)}}$ is the mask's area size and $e_{pos}$ is the normalized position error from the mask center to the image center.
+The mask with the highest score is selected as the target object $mask_{(i,c)}$, ensuring that it is large and centrally located.
+We record the index $i$ as the target ID.
+In the subsequent propagation procedure, all object masks associated with the target ID have their RGB values manually adjusted to $(255,255,255)$, resulting in a white color representation, as shown in Figure~\ref{Fig.1}.